Haris-Mahboob-708/Lung_cancer_prediction/readme.md

-# Health Condition Predictor
+# Lung Cancer Prediction

-This project deploys a Decision Tree Classifier to predict medical conditions based on patient symptoms.
+This project deploys a Decision Tree Classifier to predict lung cancer on the basis of symptoms.

 ## Data Information
 The model was trained on a dataset containing the following features: